rppicomidi/EZ_USB_MIDI_HOST/README.md

 - print out every MIDI message it receives on cable 0.

 The only difference among the example programs is C/C++ vs.
-Arduino, and native RP2040 USB host hardware vs. Pico_PIO_USB USB host hardware.
+Arduino, and native USB host hardware vs. Pico_PIO_USB USB host hardware.

 ### C/C++ Examples
-To build the C/C++ examples, install the pico-sdk all required libraries in your build environment.
+To build the rp2040 C/C++ examples, install the pico-sdk and all required libraries in your build environment.

 Then enter these commands